glotzerlab/hoomd-blue/sphinx-doc/features.rst

 HOOMD-blue automatically tunes kernel parameters to improve performance when executing on a GPU device.
 During the first 1,000 - 20,000 timesteps of the simulation run, HOOMD-blue will change kernel parameters each time it calls a kernel.
-Kernels compute the same (within floating point precision) output regardless of the parameter, but the parameters have a large impact on performance.
+Kernels compute the same output regardless of the parameter (within floating point precision), but the parameters have a large impact on performance.

-Check to see whether tuning is complete with `hoomd.Operations.is_tuning_complete`.
+Check to see whether tuning is complete with the `is_tuning_complete
+<hoomd.Operations.is_tuning_complete>` method in your simulation's `Operations <hoomd.Operations>`.
 For example, use this to run timed benchmarks after the performance stabilizes.

 The optimal parameters can depend on the number of particles in the simulation and the density, and may vary weakly with other system properties.
-To maintain peak performance, call `hoomd.Operations.tune_kernel_parameters` to tune the parameters again after making a drastic change in your system.
+To maintain peak performance, call `tune_kernel_parmeters <hoomd.Operations.tune_kernel_parameters>` to tune the parameters again after making a change to your system.

-Autotuned objects provide a settable dictionary parameter with the current kernel parameters in `hoomd.operation.AutotunedObject.kernel_parameters`.
+`AutotunedObject` provides a settable dictionary parameter with the current kernel parameters in `kernel_parameters <hoomd.operation.AutotunedObject.kernel_parameters>`.
 Use this to inspect what the autotuner is doing or override with specific values (e.g. values saved from a previous execution).

 MPI
 ---